Wednesday, September 29, 2021

 Graveyards of Easton, PA that were moved

 St. John’s Evangelical Lutheran Church on 4th & Ferry Sts.
 In 1870 the church had most of the graves dug up and the bodies were reburied in Easton Cemetery.
-There were quite a few that remain and are under the building that the church added.
+There are quite a few that remain and are under the building that the church added.
 These are known as the cellar graves.

 Trinity Episcopal Church on Spring Garden St. Many if not most of the remains that were on the yard of this church have been re-interred to Easton Cemetery.